Looking for the first Kiki Button mystery?

 Paris books – Fiction:

 I can hardly resist fiction set in 1920s Paris.
 Now that it’s research, I don’t need to!
 Below are some of the key texts I used to get into a 1920s, bohemian, Parisian, mood.
 They’re wildly different – 1920s classics, detective fiction, British, American and Australian.
-There will be more recommendations on the front page of this site.

 A Moveable Feast by Ernest Hemingway